Skip to main content

 FAQs

-1. Can I use my regular shampoo on my dog occasionally?
+1. Can I use baby shampoo on my dog?

-3. What should I do if my dog has a skin condition or allergies?
+2. What should I do if my dog reacts to human shampoo?

 How Often Should You Bathe Your Dog?